yard

 Most indoor plants live in a small volume of potting mix, so nutrients deplete faster than in a garden bed.
 Every time you water, a bit of nitrogen, phosphorus, and potassium washes out of the drainage holes.

-Flowering indoor plants, such as peace lily blooms, shift their demand toward phosphorus during bud production.
-Herb plants like potted basil need steady nitrogen for leafy harvests but burn quickly if the dose is too strong.
+Flowering indoor plants, such as peace lily blooms, shift demand toward phosphorus during bud production.
+Potted basil needs steady nitrogen for leafy harvests, but it burns quickly if the dose is too strong.

 More indoor plants are damaged by overfertilizing than by going a year with no fertilizer at all.
 Light, watering, and pot size must be in balance before extra nutrients do any good.